Skip to Content

 Why do people use oil-based paint?

-Oil based paint is extremely durable making it ideal for molding and trim.
+Oil based paint is extremely durable which makes it an excellent choice for trim, doors, and kitchen cabinets.

-How have my mudroom doors held up since I fixed my mistake?
+How has my mudroom held up since I fixed my mistake?

 Project Source List